 Personally, over the past year or my average earnings were around $30 per hour in net earnings.
 I can't sat that's what everyone would make.

 There was an Uber Eats driver who delivered 12 hours a day, every day for a month and brought in a total of $8,357 in a month's time.
 If he did that for a full year, that's a total of $100,284.
 I think that many hours is a recipe for burnout, but it does illustrate the amazing potential.

 What makes delivery perfect for a lot of people is the flexible schedule.
 You can go out whenever you want at whatever time makes sense to you.

 If you are a student, you can work around your class and study schedule.
 As a parent, you can work around your family schedule.

-When a company uses an independent contractor, they cannot set your schedule for you.
+A company can't control your work when you're an independent contractor.
 They cannot tell you when to work.
-A company is not allowed to control the work of the contractor.
 This gives you the freedom to go out whenever it makes sense for you to go out.

 You get to make your own decisions as to if it makes sense to deliver.
 Obviously the potential is higher during peak times that people are more likely to order restaurant meals (usually lunch and dinner, sometimes breakfast).

 With a lot of third party delivery services, the application process involves completing a background check, submitting your insurance and drivers license information, and then waiting for the approval.
-Once that happens you can usually get started right away.
-Sometimes as a Doordash or Grubhub driver in particular, they'll have you wait until they send a couple of things to you.
+For me, that only took a couple days.